IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_volume_attachment.rst

 Parameters
 ----------

-  name (False, str, None)
+  tags (False, list, None)
-    The user-defined name for this volume attachment.
+    UserTags for the volume instance

+  snapshot_crn (False, str, None)
+    The snapshot crn of the volume to be attached

+  delete_volume_on_instance_delete (False, bool, None)
+    If set to true, when deleting the instance the volume will also be deleted.

+  volume (False, str, None)
+    Instance id

+  encryption_key (False, str, None)
+    The CRN of the [Key Protect Root Key](https://cloud.ibm.com/docs/key-protect?topic=key-protect-getting-started-tutorial) or [Hyper Protect Crypto Service Root Key](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-get-started) for this resource.

+  instance (True, str, None)
+    (Required for new resource) Instance id

   delete_volume_on_attachment_delete (False, bool, True)
     If set to true, when deleting the attachment, the volume will also be deleted.
 Default value for this true.

-  delete_volume_on_instance_delete (False, bool, None)
-    If set to true, when deleting the instance the volume will also be deleted.

-  tags (False, list, None)
-    UserTags for the volume instance

   profile (False, str, None)